babel/babel-preset-env/README.md

 }
 ```

-But you can also configure it to only include the polyfills and transforms needed for the browsers you target.
-If you only support certain browsers, compiling only what's needed can make your bundles smaller and your life easier.
+You can also configure it to only include the polyfills and transforms needed for the browsers you support.
+Compiling only what's needed can make your bundles smaller and your life easier.

-This example only includes the polyfills and code transforms needed for the last two versions of each browser, and versions of safari greater than or equal to 7.
+This example only includes the polyfills and code transforms needed for the last two versions of each browser, and versions of Safari greater than or equal to 7.
 We use [browserslist](https://github.com/ai/browserslist) to parse this information, so you can use [any valid query format supported by browserslist](https://github.com/ai/browserslist#queries).

 ```json
 {